-The mulberry fruits are small, plumb yet juicy that is nice to eat.
+The mulberry fruits are small, plumb yet juicy that are nice to eat.
 It also comes in dried form and is a delicious and nutritious snack.
-Besides turning it into syrup or eat it on its own, you can also add mulberry fruits in your salad, yogurt, smoothies, or cereals.
+Besides turning it into syrup or eaten on its own, you can add mulberry fruits in your salad, yogurt, smoothies, or cereals.
 The fruits are high in Vitamins A and C, fiber, protein, iron, calcium, and antioxidants.

-Mulberry leaves are harvested and dried to form the mulberry tea that has powerful antioxidant properties to lower cholesterol and reduce inflammation.
-This amazing mulberry fruits and leaves, when taken together, will give many health benefits, which are:
+Mulberry leaves are harvested and dried to form mulberry tea.
+It has powerful antioxidant properties to lower cholesterol and reduce inflammation.
+When the fruits and leaves are taken together, it has several health benefits, which are:

 - Strengthens Eyesight: Regular consumption of mulberry will help strengthen your eyesight.
 Its high level of Vitamin A also prevents eyesight loss and retinal degeneration.

-- Hair growth and gray hair: Mulberry juice when applied directly on the head is supposed to help blacken your gray hair and promotes healthy growth
+- Hair growth and gray hair: Mulberry juice when applied directly to the head is supposed to help blacken your gray hair and promote healthy growth.

 - Immune System: High in Vitamin C and flavonoids, it is a natural booster for flu and other minor ailments.
-Mulberry also helps with your gastric problems and with chronic hepatitis.
+Mulberry also helps with gastric problems and chronic hepatitis.

-- Mulberry as a Brain tonic: With its high content of choline, mulberry is a good brain tonic which helps with your memory
+- Mulberry as a Brain tonic: With its high content of choline, mulberry is a good brain tonic that helps your memory

 - Source of protein: Mulberry is one of the very few fruits with protein, which helps with muscle building.

-- Arthritic pain: With its anti-inflammatory properties, it helps reliefs arthritic pain
+- Arthritic pain: With its anti-inflammatory properties, it helps relieve arthritic pain

 - Diabetes: The flavonoids and gallic acid in mulberry assists in controlling the sharp rise of blood sugar.
-It also restricts the high amount of monosaccharide in the body.
+It also restricts the high amount of monosaccharides in the body.